 - For most applications where budget is a factor, vinyl windows are an excellent choice

-- The longest-lasting window frames with low maintenance are fiberglass and aluminum
+- The longest-lasting modern window frames with low maintenance are fiberglass and aluminum

 - If you plan to change window frame paint periodically, vinyl cannot be repainted – where fiberglass can

-- Aluminum windows frames have a modern appeal and are good choices for contemporary house designs
+- Aluminum window frames have a modern appeal and are good choices for contemporary house designs

 - Consider the humidity and rain amounts in your area if you are considering wood framed windows

 RWC Windows, Doors & More has been a trusted remodeling service provider in the New Jersey area since 1959.
 We are a family-owned and operated business with award-winning projects completed across the state.
-Contact us for your next home remodeling project.
+Contact us for your next home remodeling project or to learn about the window materials mentioned above.
 We also specialize in kitchen and bathroom renovations, making RWC a one-stop provider of custom home remodeling.